kissofjudase23/Doc-DSA/coding_interview.md

             for i in range(1, len(intervals)):
                 cur = intervals[i]
+                """
+                END == START is not overlap
+                """
                 if prev_end <= cur[START]:
                     prev_end = cur[END]
                 else:
                     """
-                    keep the interval with smaller end time, that is, remove the interal with bigger end time
+                    keep the interval with smaller end time, that is, remove the interval with bigger end time
                     """
                     remove_cnt += 1
                     prev_end = min(prev_end, cur[END])